JorjaFox/website/content/posts/library/news/2011/adi-international.md

 [...]

 Known to 73 million CSI viewers as Sara Sidle, today **Jorja Fox** said: <em"It is time to say that elephants should not be kept in chains nor lions, tigers, bears and monkeys in small cages on the backs of trucks.
-This Bill has the potential to eradicate considerable animal suffering and I believe it will be embraced by Americans."</em>
+This Bill has the potential to eradicate considerable animal suffering and I believe it will be embraced by Americans."_

 [...]

 n the coming months Members of Congress will be urged to sign the Bill.
 Jorja Fox concluded: *"Everyone now has a chance to end this suffering, people should contact their Member of Congress today urging them to sign the Bill.
 It's a practical and reasonable measure to protect animals.
 Don't take no for an answer."*